v-julia/MAV_recombination/README.md

-# MAV_recombination
+# *Mamastrovirus* species are shaped by recombination and can be reliably distinguished in ORF1b genome region
-Data and code for preprint Mamastrovirus recombination study
+Data and code for preprint "*Mamastrovirus* species are shaped by recombination and can be reliably distinguished in ORF1b genome region" by Y. Aleshina and A. Lukashev